We use cookies to improve your experience on this website.

 Content Management Systems (CMSs) get a lot of attention nowadays.
 There are plenty of solutions on the market that allow us to create and manage digital content without the need for programming skills.
 CMSs come in all shapes and forms, each with its own set of available features, possible customisation and support options, integration and extension points, and scalability and maturity of the product and the ecosystem.

-At NoA Ignite, we have been working with various CMS solutions for more than 15 years.
-During this time, we have worked with many different CMS platforms, including Episerver (currently Optimizely), Umbraco, Sitefinity, Sitecore, Contentful, and WordPress.
-All of them have their own strengths and situations where they shine the most.
-We do however enjoy certain products more than others, because of their maturity, reliability, high customisation options, and the fact that they cover a wide set of customer needs.
+They all have their strengths and situations where they shine the most.
+We do, however, enjoy certain products more than others because of their maturity, reliability, high customisation options, and the fact that they cover a wide set of customer needs.
 These products range from relatively small but often highly specialised business cases to large-scale enterprise solutions handling millions of requests per day.
 These are the tools we recommend to our customers that are looking for a professional CMS solution.

 In this article, we will dive deep into the functionality of these platforms: highlight their core features, show their strengths and weaknesses, and give you some hints on the situations where they are most useful.
 We hope that this summary will help you to find the optimal CMS for your needs.